Overweight: Classification

 The most common method for discussing this subject and the one used primarily by researchers and advisory institutions is BMI.
 Definitions of what is considered overweight vary by ethnicity.
 The current definition proposed by the US National Institutes of Health (NIH) and the World Health Organization (WHO) designates whites, Hispanics and blacks with a BMI of 25 or more as overweight.
 For Asians, overweight is a BMI between 23 and 29.9 and obesity for all groups is a BMI of 30 or more.

 BMI, however, does not account extremes of muscle mass, some rare genetic factors, the very young, and a few other individual variations.
-Thus it is possible for an individuals with a BMI of less than 25 to have excess body fat, while others may have a BMI that is significantly higher without falling into this category.
+Thus it is possible for an individual with a BMI of less than 25 to have excess body fat, while others may have a BMI that is significantly higher without falling into this category.
 Some of the above methods for determining body fat are more accurate than BMI but are less convenient to measure.

 If an individual is overweight and has excess body fat it can create or lead to health risks.
 Reports are surfacing, however, that being mildly overweight to slightly obese – BMI being between 24 and 31.9 – may be actually beneficial and that people with a BMI between 24 and 31.9 could actually live longer than normal weight or underweight persons.